 Finding anchorage in Port Browning is easy, as the bay is huge and well-protected, and, in the high season, there are easily 100 boats out on the hook.
 Often more.

 Over the remaining days, my friends and I did more of what makes being on the Gulf Islands perfect.
-We putted around in the tender, exploring Brooks Point Regional Park (the southernmost point of all parts Pender.
-Stunning, as usual), we hopped in the ocean at Mortimer Spit (never warm), saw Orcas in the distance, seals, birds of all sorts, and basked in the glory that’s present everywhere.
+We putted around in the tender, exploring Brooks Point Regional Park at the southernmost point of all parts Pender ( utterly stunning, as usual), we hopped in the ocean at Mortimer Spit (never warm), saw Orcas in the distance, as well as seals and birds aplenty, and basked in the glory that’s present everywhere.
 Fine dinners, refreshing drinks, great company, and much music were the mainstay of every excellent evening.
-Pender, as usual, was a treat.
+Pender, not surprisingly, was a treat.

-Even after moving away from Pender Island, because my wife and I don’t like living in small communities, I worked and played on the Penders for years afterward.
-Obviously, I suppose.
-I’m still doing it.
+Even after moving away from Pender Island because my wife and I don’t like living in small communities, I’ve continued to work and play on the Penders. and I’m still doing it.
 It’s a divine place to regularly visit or even to spend an entire summer.

 There are local wineries, a few really good places to eat or just grab a coffee, stores that cover nearly all of a person’s summer-livin’ needs, and unbeatable nature.

 I’ve hiked near every public trail on both islands, explored most of the beaches and parks, and circled almost every inch of both islands.
 And I’ll do it again when I can.
 The south island is far more private than the north, and other than Poets’s Cove, more rugged and indescribably……… I can’t find the words….. perfect.
 It’s nature done to utter perfection.
 If you get the chance, go there.
 Now!
-Just don’t move there unless you like small, island communities.
+Just don’t move there unless you like small, weird island communities.

 Leaving Pender at that time was a bit sad for me, as the experience was too wonderful to leave behind so soon, but, you know, all good things…..